twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/error-rendering-with-rsc/post.md

 Today we're going to take a look at what happens when a React Server Component throws an error during render.
 Although this post is mostly look under the hood at how an RSC framework handles errors, it will shed some light on React's error handling when it comes to RSC applications.

-In this post we'll look at:
+In this post we'll cover:

 - How React's different rendering environments respond to errors.
 - How thrown exceptions make their way from RSCs to error messages displayed on the user's screen.